 Will anything else change?

 Nope!
 Everything else in the theory test will remain exactly the same.
-This means if you’ve previously taken your theory and failed, or your theory certificate has expired, and you’re taking the test from April 14th, you won’t have to update your revision materials at all.
+This means if you’ve previously taken your theory and failed, or your theory certificate has expired, you won’t have to update your revision materials at all.
 Learners will still need to: